Ricochet (Faith No More song): Production

 "Ricochet" was recorded as part of the King for a Day...
-Fool for a Lifetime session in Bearsville Studios, in Woodstock, New York; the record was the first Faith No More album not recorded in their native Northern California.
+Fool for a Lifetime session in Bearsville Studios, in Bearsville, New York; the record was the first Faith No More album not recorded in their native Northern California.
 Bass player Billy Gould described the remote location of the studio as a form of "sensory deprivation".
 Writing and rehearsing the songs for the album took eight to nine months, although half of this time was also spent finding a replacement for guitar player Jim Martin, who had been fired from the band following the release of Angel Dust in 1992.
 Martin had grown dissatisfied with the band's change in musical direction, which had grown increasingly less guitar-based.
 Mr. Bungle guitarist Trey Spruance was brought in for the recording session.
 Spruance left the band before the subsequent tour, and was replaced by keyboard roadie Dean Menta.

 The recording session took roughly three months, for which the band hired producer Andy Wallace, who had previously worked with Sonic Youth, Nirvana and Slayer.
 Bottum claimed the combination of Wallace and Spruance as two new influences helped to create "a real up-in-the-air, what the fuck is gonna happen kind of feel" while recording.
 In addition to the band's lineup changes, Roddy Bottum claims to have been mostly absent during this period, owing to the deaths of both his father and Kurt Cobain, whose wife Courtney Love was a close friend of Bottum.
 In addition to this, Bottum had developed a heroin addiction, and his absence led to a dearth of keyboard parts on the songs recorded during this time.
 "Ricochet" was the last song completed during the recording sessions, and was initially earmarked as a B-side rather than an album track; it was included on the record at drummer Mike Bordin's insistence.